Friday, 15 November 2024

 Looking forward: Female-led startups to know about in 2020 and beyond

-The infographic round-up below explores nine of the most influential and groundbreaking ‘Female-Led Startups Changing The World in 2020'.
-Training and experts Trainwest analyzed these companies and their offerings to develop this resource that delves into the asset class in more detail.
+The infographic round-up below explores nine of the most influential and groundbreaking ‘Female-Led Startups Changing The World in 2020’.
+Training and education experts Trainwest analyzed these companies and their offerings to develop this resource that delves into the asset class in more detail.
 From a range of perspectives, female-led startups are a significant growth area in business, not least when considering their return on investment and their holistic impact within industries and civic spaces.
-Read on for the full graphic guide and learn more about these startups in terms of their unique selling proposition, founding story, value or reach, and startup significance.
+Read on for the full graphic and learn more about these startups in terms of their unique selling proposition, founding story, value or reach, and startup significance.

 Female start-ups changing the world in 2020 - Infographic